fukangwei/New_Blog_MarkDown/Python语法/six模块.md

 ---
 ### Six: Python 2 and 3 Compatibility Library

 &emsp;&emsp;`six` provides simple utilities for wrapping over differences between `Python 2` and `Python 3`.
-It is intended to support codebases that work on both `Python 2` and `Python 3` without modification. `six` consists of only one `Python` file, so it is painless to copy into a project.
+It is intended to support codebases that work on both `Python 2` and `Python 3` without modification. `six` consists of only one `Python` file, so it is painless to copy into a project.<!--more-->
 &emsp;&emsp;The name `six`, comes from the fact that `2 * 3` equals `6`.
 Why not addition?
 Multiplication is more powerful, and, anyway, `five` has already been snatched away by the (admittedly now moribund) `Zope Five project`.

 ### Package contents